Big speed

 • Work restrictions: IMEs can be used to confirm whether an employee can return to work and in what capacity.

 You can file a dispute at any time during the process.
 You also have the right to record audio or video of the independent medical exam, but you must notify the provider before you do this.
-Additionally, you may be able to challenge the report in court if you believe it is unfair or inaccurate.

 Who Takes Part in the IME Doctors Selection Process?